 Response to Hypothetical New Retirement Account

-For the next series of questions, please imagine that a new kind of retirement savings account is made available for you and is guaranteed by the government to earn a steady 2.24% interest rate and protected from losses.
-You would be allowed to contribute as little as $5 per month (up to $5,500 per year).
+For the next series of questions, please imagine that a new kind of retirement savings account is made available for you with these features:

+2% to 3% interest rate

+Guaranteed by the government to have no risk of losses

+Low minimum monthly contribution ($5)

+Contribute up to $5,500 per year

+Can withdraw all deposited funds without penalty at any time

+Can deposit up to $15,000 total, keep the account open for up to 30 years, and can convert the account into another form of retirement account at any time

-How likely would you be to open this type of retirement savings account, if your employer offered it?
+How likely would you be to open and make deposits to this type of retirement savings account, if your employer offered it?

 Using a rating scale of 1 – 5; 5 = Very likely, 1 = Not at all likely

-How likely would you be to make deposits into this type of retirement savings account, if your employer offered it?
+How likely would you be to open and make deposits to this type of retirement savings account, if you could do so without your employer? (using a rating scale of 1 – 5)

 Using a rating scale of 1 – 5; 5 = Very likely, 1 = Not at all likely

-How likely would you be to open this type of retirement savings account, if you could do so without your employer? (using a rating scale of 1 – 5)

-Using a rating scale of 1 – 5; 5 = Very likely, 1 = Not at all likely

-How likely would you be to make deposits into this type of retirement savings account, if you could do so without your employer?

-Using a rating scale of 1 – 5; 5 = Very likely, 1 = Not at all likely

-How much do you agree with the following statement: I would be more likely to open a retirement account with after tax earnings if the account allowed me to easily withdraw a portion of my retirement contributions with no penalty once per year.

-Strongly agree

-Agree

-Neither agree nor disagree

-Disagree

-Strongly disagree

-How much do you agree with the following statement: I would be likely to increase the amount of my contributions to a retirement account with after tax earnings if the account allowed me to easily withdraw a portion of my retirement contributions with no penalty once per year.

-Strongly agree

-Agree

-Neither agree nor disagree

-Disagree

-Strongly disagree
+Some people prefer accounts with flexibility to withdraw at any time, while other people prefer accounts with rules that make the money harder to spend, which helps ensure that the money will be there later.

+Imagine there are three types of retirement accounts that are the same in every way exceptas shown on the illustrartion below:

+Using the slide bars, how likely would you be to open and contribute to such a retirement account?

+(at top of screen for 21 – 23) Imagine you are offered a retirement account with these features:

+2% to 3% interest rate

+Guaranteed by the government to have no risk of losses

+Low minimum monthly contribution ($5)

+Contribute up to $5,500 per year

+Can withdraw funds without penalty at any time

+Can deposit up to $15,000 total, keep the account open for up to 30 years, and can convert the account into another form of retirement account at any time

 If you were able to open this type of account, about how much money do you think you would deposit into it every month, counting money deposited directly from your paycheck and other deposits you would make?
 (Open response)

 If you opened this new kind of account, how likely would you want to use it to save for short term needs, rather than only to save for retirement?